martyanov/aetcd/docs/contributing.rst

 Cutting new releases
 --------------------

-The release process to PyPi is automated using travis deploys and bumpversion.
+The release process to PyPi is automated using GitHub Actions.

 1. Check changes since the last release: